-Physically gifted post player, long and mobile with excellent athletic ability … Runs the floor well and is agile around the rim … Good shot blocker who also blocks out well as a rebounder … Sat out the 2015-16 season as a red-shirt, and has played just 32 games over the last two seasons, nine last year … Originally from Nigeria, attended the National Christian Academy in Fort Washington … Rated a three-star prospect by ESPN, Rivals and Scout, and was ranked as high as 26th nationally at the center position … DMVElite.com ranked Ogbonda No. 6 in the class of 2015 (all positions) in the Washington, D.C./Maryland/Virginia footprint … Chose Tech over Boston College, Cincinnati and LaSalle.
+Physically gifted post player, long and mobile with excellent athletic ability … Runs the floor well and is agile around the rim … Good shot blocker who also blocks out well as a rebounder … Sat out the 2015-16 season as a redshirt, and played just 42 games over the last three seasons … Originally from Nigeria, attended the National Christian Academy in Fort Washington … Rated a three-star prospect by ESPN, Rivals and Scout, and was ranked as high as 26th nationally at the center position … DMVElite.com ranked Ogbonda No. 6 in the class of 2015 (all positions) in the Washington, D.C./Maryland/Virginia footprint … Chose Tech over Boston College, Cincinnati and LaSalle.

 Ogbonda speaks to Georgia Tech’s annual Endowment Dinner in January, 2018